How to act responsible to reduce the risk of spreading infection

 Study Support Centre

-Guidelines regarding students in the risk group
+Guidelines regarding students in a risk group

 How do you prove that you belong to a risk group?

 Strengthen your belonging to a risk group with a certificate from a doctor or midwife, stating the specific risk group.
 Send the certificate to Student Healthcare Centre according to the instructions below, and wait for a decision.

 - You are responsible for sending all certificates / notes from the health service to the Student Healthcare Centre, via email to firstname.lastname@example.org.